-- Patient must remove glasses and all accessories like necklaces etc. Otherwise the exposure could fail. - Make sure the patient's hair cannot get caught in moving parts.
+- Patient must remove glasses and all accessories like necklaces etc. Otherwise the exposure could fail. - · Use only the specified mouthpieces. - Make sure the patient's hair cannot get caught in moving parts.
 If the patient's hair is tied in the back like a pony tail etc., have the patient undo it.
-Otherwise, the arm might hit the patient.
+Otherwise, the arm might hit the patient. - Store mouthpieces in a clean, hygienic place.